|1. "How can something come from nothing?"||

 I don't know.
 But here I am.
 Fulfillment, love, happiness, all wrapped up in this wonderful "me" package ... no god necessary.

 Some people have a psychological need to think of themselves as children being taken care of by an omnipotent omniscient benevolent loving Superdaddy.
 They want an emotional escape from all the terrors and turmoils of real life.
 The idea of a Heavenly Father makes everything less terrifying.
-But we shouldn't "believe" something just because we want it to be true.
+But we shouldn't "believe" something just because it's a pleasant, comforting idea.

 William Lane Craig has stated that it is impossible for atheists to have meaning and purpose in their lives.
 This is a testable claim which has actually been refuted.